trimurti-devs/Smart-Health-Monitoring-System/README.md

 # Smart-Health-Monitoring-System
-An IoT based project that tracks your vitals and update on the web dashboard.
+An IoT based project that tracks your vitals and update on the web dashboard with some AI predictions.